orgmanager/docs/contributing.md

 ## If you are member of an "Open GitHub Organization" (AKA Using OrgManager)

 "Open GitHub Organizations" are GitHub Organizations everyone can join (maybe they have to make a small contribution, but then they're in).
 If you are an administrator, you may find OrgManager useful.
-Have a look at the [OrgManager Hosted Version](doc:about-the-orgmanager-hosted-version) and report back any feedback you have.
 If you are member of an open organization, you can ask your administrators to try it.

 ## If you would like to support OrgManager (AKA Financial Support)

 Does your organization use OrgManager?
 Do you use it for your personal projects?
-You can help me keep mantaining and hosting OrgManager for free by pledging **as low as $1/month** to my Patreon page.
+You can help me keep mantaining OrgManager by pledging **as low as $1/month** to my Patreon page.
 You'll also be supporting a wide range of other non-profit & open-source projects. **[You can do that from my Patreon page](https://www.patreon.com/m1guelpiedrafita)**.

 ## If you are an influential person (AKA Sharing OrgManager)